abhipec/FgEC/README.md

 # FgEC

-Updated version of abhipec/fnet code, compatible with TensorFlow 1.10 Transfer learning part of abhipec/fnet is not included in this code.
+Updated version of abhipec/fnet code, compatible with TensorFlow 1.12.
+Feature level transfer learning code of [abhipec/fnet](http://github.com/abhipec/fnet/) is not included in this repo.
+There is a major difference between this code base and [abhipec/fnet](http://github.com/abhipec/fnet/).
+For exact replication of the paper results please refer to [abhipec/fnet](http://github.com/abhipec/fnet/) which also includes pre-processed datasets for most of the experimental results reported in the paper.

 ## Publication